x8699876/Rapid-Delete-Pro/README.md

 * Super-fast. faster than rm.
 Multiple threads are used to perform tasks in parallel.
 Algorithm makes a difference!
 * Can remove a directory user specified which is nested and spread out under a huge directory structure.
 I found rm is lacking on this feature and it is the main driver for me to start writing this tool.
 For exmaple, it allows me to remove all the maven created target directories (contains classes) under all my projects so that allows me to back up the source code only wihtout the generated classes.
 * No problem removing files and directories with long names which windows sometime can't handle.
 No more “The file name is too long" issue.
-* It is a java application and can run on all the platforms where java is supported.
-Requires JRE/JDK to be installed on the machine for it to run.
 * The deleted files do not go to the recycle bin and can't be recovered.
 Make sure you read the disclaimer and understand what to expect.

+## OS
+*  It is a java application and can run on all the platforms where java is supported.
+Requires JRE/JDK to be installed on the machine for it to run:
+*  Windows
+*  Linux/Unix
+*  Mac

 ## Tech Stack
 The project is a good showcase of the